zion2200/24-Co_show_AIM/README.md

 # 24-C0_show_AIM

-voice and face models have too big parameters to upload in this git
+voice model is too big to upload in this git